 In 2005 the City of Joondalup, Edith Cowan University and the State Government partnered in the provision of a shuttle bus service for the Joondalup Learning Precinct.
 The CAT bus service became operational on 9 January 2006.
-The City has budgeted \$140,000 in 2006/07 for the continuance of this service
+The City is proposing to spend \$140,000 in 2006/07 for the continuance of this service.